atao60/axon-todo-sample-step-by-step/README.md

 Use [Polyglot for Maven](https://github.com/takari/maven-polyglot) with [Groovy](http://groovy-lang.org/)

 At the moment, this project works only with Maven on command line.
-Eclipse is unable to deal with it.
+Eclipse Luna (SR1 or SR2) is unable to deal with it.

 Building